 The Welfare to Work Unit with the Assistance Programs Division administers the WTW program and is overseen by the Director of Temporary Assistance and Employment.
 The Welfare to Work Unit is located at 36-42 Main Street Binghamton, NY 13905.
 The Employment Coordinator oversees the staff that work with the non-exempt population.
 They are responsible for assisting clients in finding employment, securing training and addressing barriers to employment with the goal of self-sufficiency.
 The Human Services Coordinator II oversees the staff that work with the medically exempt population.
 The purpose is to address physical and mental health issues so clients can return to work or training or determine and file for Social Security benefits.
-The Chemical Dependency Services Unit Human Services Coordinator II oversees the staff that works with the drug/alcohol exempt population.
-This unit evaluates need for treatment, employability and tracks progress and treatment compliance.
+This person also oversees the Chemical Dependency Services Unit staff that work with the drug/alcohol exempt population.
+This unit evaluates the need for treatment, employability and tracks progress and treatment compliance.

-STAR Group contracts with Broome County Department of Social Services to provide employability assessments, Social Security applications and case management services for Temporary Assistance to Needy Families (TANF) applicants and recipients
+STAR Group contracts with Broome County Department of Social Services to provide employability assessments, Social Security applications and case management services for Temporary Assistance to Needy Families (TANF), SNA Families and TANF 200% eligible clients.